KanjiVG/kanjivg/README.md

 forms, in the same format as they were in the repository at the time the release was made.

+* kanjivg-YYYYMMDD-stripped.zip

+This zip file contains all of the SVG files, including the variant forms, but with all of the attributes such as the stroke type, radical, or element removed from the files.
+This file is specifically for people who use XML parsers which limit the use of user-defined attributes.

 * kanjivg-YYYYMMDD.xml.gz

 The file kanjivg-YYYYMMDD.xml.gz contains all of the non-variant SVG